-All staff members will receive appropriate safeguarding and child protection training / briefings which will be regularly updated (minimum of yearly).
 In addition all staff members will receive safeguarding and child protection updates.
-These will be done as part of staff meetings where safeguarding will be a standing item on the agenda of every staff meeting and full governors' meetings (Hub Council Meetings).
+These will be done as part of staff meetings where safeguarding will be a standing item on the agenda of every staff meeting and full hub council meetings.